MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/function-class.md

 ### <a name="remarks"></a>Açıklamalar

-Typedef türü için eş anlamlı olduğundan `Ret` şablonun çağrısı imzada.
-Sarmalanan aranabilir nesne dönüş türünü belirlemek için kullanın.
+Typedef türü eşanlamlıdır `Ret` şablonun çağrı imzası.
+Sarmalanan çağrılabilir nesnenin dönüş türünü belirlemek için kullanın.

 ### <a name="example"></a>Örnek